abshir24/Github-User-Adder/README.md

 NOTE: Python's pip package-management system needs to be installed on your laptop in order to for the script to work.
-Here is a link that will you help you with that --> https://www.makeuseof.com/tag/install-pip-for-python/
+Here is a link that will you help you with that --> https://www.makeuseof.com/tag/install-pip-for-python/ or type in the command "sudo easy_install pip" into your command prompt

 1. Clone the repository and save it anywhere that is accessible to you

 2. Use your terminal to navigate to the project directory

-3. If pip is installed then pip install the following libraries from your command prompt: requests,time,xlrd
+3. If pip is installed then pip install the following libraries from your command prompt: requests,xlrd

+NOTE:If this is not working try using the sudo key word before the pip install statement.
+For example: "sudo pip install requests"

 4. Download excel file from teams and save it in the repository that was just cloned